Programme Features

 Why was the BASc(GHD) created

-Challenges such as chronic and infectious diseases; the development of better and more accessible health systems; the reduction of poverty and inequities; the consequences of societal and conflict-related displacement; and the existential planetary threats of climate change are at the heart of modern health and development.
-To tackle such complex and rapidly evolving challenges, not only will it require approaches that consider the health of people and the development of communities and countries together, but also ideas that combine and cross disciplines.
-The BASc(GHD) was created to better prepare the next generation of leaders who will work on (and solve) such deeply important challenges.
+Challenges ranging from combating chronic and infectious diseases; the development of better and more accessible health systems; the reduction of poverty and inequities; the consequences of societal and conflict-related displacement; to the existential planetary threats of climate change are on the agenda of modern health and development.
+To tackle such complexities in a rapidly evolving landscape, all of them not only require approaches taking the human health development of communities and countries as a whole into consideration, but also a combination of cross-disciplinary ideas.
+The BASc(GHD) was then created to better prepare the next generation of leaders to work on (and solve) such incredibly important challenges.

 Programme Structure